conda-forge/conda-forge.github.io/src/user/introduction.rst

 What is conda-forge?
 --------------------

-Conda-forge is a community effort that provides conda packages for a wide range of software.
+``conda-forge`` is a community effort that provides conda packages for a wide range of software.

 **Missing a package that you would love to install with conda?** - Chances are we have already packaged it for you!